aidanastridge/awesome-tangrams/README.md

 ## Rumours...

-It's said that Napoleon was a fan of tangrams and enjoyed playing with them during his exile on the island of Saint Helena.
-However, there isn't concrete historical evidence to support this claim.
+It's said that Napoleon was a fan of tangrams.
+However, there isn't historical evidence to support this claim.
 Nor Thomas Edison or Edgar Allen Poe.

 However, Lewis Carroll was a fan.